 Bangkok Coconut Curry Bowl

-Remember—to make the fragrant sauce, you’ll need to hit up the international aisle of the grocery store for red curry paste, coconut milk, sambal oelek, and fish sauce.
-If you want to try an international grocery store, all the more fun!
+Pro Tip: Remember—to make the fragrant sauce, you’ll need to hit up the international aisle of the grocery store for red curry paste, coconut milk, sambal oelek, and fish sauce.
+Or, seek an international specialty food store.

 Greek Quinoa Bowl

-Take a trip south of the border when you bite into this Mexican-inspired quinoa bowl.
+Take a trip south of the border when you bite into this Mexican-inspired quinoa bowl by Minimalist Baker.
 It’s a vegan salad that’s full of black beans, corn, avocado, cilantro, and segmented oranges.
 Serve with tortilla chips, guacamole, and a fiery Michelada, and you’ve got a meal that’s impressive enough to serve friends at an impromptu weeknight dinner party.

 Vietnamese Vermicelli Bowl